guettli/yaml-and-Jinja-for-configuration-management/README.md

     buf=tmplstr)
 SaltRenderError: Jinja variable 'unicode object' has no attribute 'foobar'
 ```

+2019-12-10 today I get a meaningless error message again:

+> Rendering SLS 'base:foo.absent' failed: Jinja variable 'str object' has no attribute 'stage'

+Of course I will be able to fix it.
+But I don't like this.
+I prefer python stacktraces, because they
+point me to the right direction.
+This YAML+Jinja feels like the clever idea from the past: XSLT.
+Since xml is everywhere,
+we need to create a programming language with it.
+And to confuse everybody we say that xslt is not a programming language it is...
+I don't remember the matching term, and it does not matter.
+I don't like YAML+Jinja.
+I like Python and data in database systems.
+End of message.

 # Alternativ: HCL (Hashicorp Configuration Language)

 Terraform is getting more and more popular.
 They use a HCL which is basically JSON with comments: